A CCBM-based generalized GKB iterative regularization algorithm for inverse Cauchy problems: Numerical simulation

 This model arises in applications of orthotropic materials \cite{AN}.
 Let $u^\dag = e^{\sqrt{\zeta}x}\cos y$ in $\Omega$.
 Then on $\Gamma_m$, $\Phi = \frac{1}{2}e^{\sqrt{\zeta}x}(\sqrt{\zeta}x\cos y-\zeta y \sin y), T=e^{\sqrt{\zeta}x}\cos y$.
 The true solutions are $\varphi^\dag = e^{\sqrt{\zeta}x}(\zeta y \sin y-\sqrt{\zeta}x\cos y)$, $t^\dag = e^{\sqrt{\zeta}x}\cos y$.

 Again, the three CCBM-based methods are applied to the specified Cauchy problem.
+Here we fix the relative noise level $\delta'=0.01$.
 The experimental results for different values of $\zeta$ are shown in Table \ref{tab:exam31}.
 The choice of $\zeta=1$ reduces the problem to that outlined in Example 1.
-We further plot the approximate solutions obtained from \textbf{Algorithm 1} in Figures \ref{Fig:31}--\ref{Fig:32}.
+We further plot the approximate solutions obtained from \textbf{Algorithm 1} in Figs \ref{Fig:31}--\ref{Fig:32}.
 It is clear that the values of the parameter $\zeta$ affect the accuracy in approximated solutions.
 In fact, we can see from these experiments that the numerical solutions obtained when $\zeta$ is far away from 1 is not as accurate as those when $\zeta$ is close to 1.